 You don’t want a blocker that is going to rip and tear within the first three months of using it.

-These are the best goalie blockers for 2020.
+These are the top three goalie blockers for 2021

 Best Goalie Blockers